 - Using SEO redirect function – also a “no” for me.

 - MemberPress – best membership plugin out there.
 I’ve tried many and this one has all the features I needed, easy and fun to use.
 Also great pricing that doesn’t overcharge you for necessary add-ons.
 See my review.
 I’ve also made MemberPress add-on plugins.

 - Restrict Content Pro (RCP) – also good membership plugin depending on your use case.
 See my review.

 - WooMemberships/WooSubscriptions – great if you want to integrate with WooCommerce.
 Overkill if you don’t.

-- Easy Digital Downloads – great plugin and very friendly, but aggressive pricing.
-Many basic features are add-ons and cost $$$.
+- Easy Digital Downloads – great plugin and very friendly (industry standard for selling digital products), but a little pricey.
+Many basic features are add-ons cost $$$.

 - MemberMouse – I hate it.
 Expensive and hard to work with (design & coding), also loads many scripts and slows down your site.

 - DigitalAccessPass (DAP) – outdated in many ways.